Mirror-Prismals/Mida/README.md

 ```
 (*| _ ^| _ *| _ ^| _)
 ```
-A Simple swung "High-Hat" pattern that uses a **Roll.** Inside type set's parenthesis "Bunkers," curly braces act as rolls, not loops, squeezing multiple hits into one 8th note event.
+A Simple swung "hi-hat" pattern that uses a **Roll.** Inside type set's parenthesis "Bunkers," curly braces act as rolls, not loops, squeezing multiple hits into one 8th note event.
 ```
 (*| {|* *|})
 ```

 ## Intermediate Mida: Polymorphism
-The third way to do multitrack compositions in Mida is with the following operators:
+The third way to do multi-track compositions in Mida is with the following operators:

 The Assignment Operator
 ```